VinchC/VinchC/README.md

   <img alt="Apollo" src="https://img.shields.io/badge/-Apollo%20GraphQL-311C87?style=flat-square&logo=apollo-graphql&logoColor=white" />
 </p>

-<p>🔭 I’m currently working on a personal project (which is a photograph gallery) to consolidate and improve my skills.</p>
+<p>🔭 I’m currently developping the website of a local newspaper based in Paris, relating the activity of the XIXè and XXè districts.</p>

-<p>🌱 I’m currently focusing on the accessibility and security topics, while practicing React, GraphQL and website deployment in continuous integration.</p>
+<p>🌱 I’m currently focusing on the accessibility and security topics, while practicing React, Payload and website deployment in continuous integration.</p>

-<p>👯 I’m looking to collaborate with a team in various and ambitious projects, in the domain of accessibility especially. </p>
+<p>👯 I’m looking to collaborate with a team in various and ambitious projects.</p>

 <p>📫 How to reach me: vinch.cm@gmail.com</p>